 The inside of the hull is washed out to remove as much of the remaining dirt as possible while outside.
 The engine and gearbox are detached from the prop shaft and engine bearers.
 The engine and gearbox are removed to reduce stress on the hull when lifted.
 The boat is transported from outside storage in Kirkwall to covered storage in Stromness to begin drying out and allow subsequent restorative work to take place out of the weather.

-The hull is stripped back to wood to improving drying and all rotten wood and non-original wood and fittings are removed.
+The hull is stripped back to wood to improve drying and all rotten wood and non-original wood and fittings are removed.